codeimpossible/codeimpossible.github.com/_posts/2011-12-16-Stupid-Git-Trick-getting-contributor-stats.md

-This will pipe (more about piping in the next section) the output from the `git log` command into gawk which will use each line as a new set of arguments and will keep a running total of the additions (first argument) , deletions (second argument) and the difference between the two (the &quot;true&quot; lines of code I&#39;ve commited).
+This will pipe (more about piping in the next section) the output from the `git log` command into gawk which will use each line as a new set of arguments and will keep a running total of the additions (first argument) , deletions (second argument) and the difference between the two (the "true" lines of code I&#39;ve commited).

 After gawk is done we'll see this result on our terminal: